The Kid Who Fell Out the Window and Paul's Final Goodbye — Modern Paraphrase | nocap.bible

 Then he hit them with the line that must have broken every heart in the room:

-"I know that none of you — not one of you that I've been preaching the to — will ever see my face again."
+"I know that none of you — not one of you that I've been preaching the kingdom to — will ever see my face again."

 "So I'm telling you today: I am not responsible for anyone's spiritual outcome.
 Because I never held back from declaring to you the entire counsel of God."

-That's what faithfulness looks like.
-Paul wasn't promising comfort or safety for himself.
+That's what looks like. wasn't promising comfort or safety for himself.
 He was saying: I gave you everything God gave me.
 I held nothing back.
 What you do with it now is between you and God. 💔

 Watch Out for the Wolves 🐺

-Paul closed with a warning — and this part should hit hard for anyone in church leadership:
+closed with a warning — and this part should hit hard for anyone in church leadership:

 "I know that after I leave, savage wolves will come in among you, and they won't spare the flock.
-Even from your own group, people will rise up and twist the truth to pull away and make them follow them instead."
+Even from your own group, people will rise up and twist the truth to pull Disciples away and make them follow them instead."

 "So stay alert.
 Remember that for three years, night and day, I never stopped warning every one of you — with tears."